Census Dots

 Native American/Other

-Of the 672 places in Virginia, New Church is the 555th most populous.
+New Church is ranked the 497th most populous place in Virginia, out of 688 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+New Church was ranked the 555th most populous place in the 2020 Census.

 New Church's White Population